 Santa Marta de Ribarteme is the patron saint of resurrection and the festival is a celebration of those who have had a close shave in the last 12 months.

 The fortunate survivors are carried through the town in open coffins by family members who are often dressed as though they were going to a funeral!

-Although the main event is a little morbid, there are festivities afterwards which go on into the following day and of course, involve plenty of alcoholic beverages, food and the obligatory firework display.
+Although the main event is a little morbid, there are festivities afterward that go on into the following day and of course, involve plenty of alcoholic beverages, food, and the obligatory firework display.

 Find out more here https://www.spanish-fiestas.com/festivals/near-death-experiences/